Cost of LivingUpdated May 2026

 Is St. Paul Cheap or Expensive for Cost of Living?

-Cost of Living costs in St. Paul are shaped by several local factors: a labor market where supply roughly matches demand, keeping service prices near national benchmarks, a housing market that gives you more square footage per dollar than either coast, and The polar vortex isn't a meme here — it's a $3,000 furnace repair bill.
+Cost of Living in St. Paul are shaped by several local factors: a labor market where supply roughly matches demand, keeping service prices near national benchmarks, a housing market that gives you more square footage per dollar than either coast, and The polar vortex isn't a meme here — it's a $3,000 furnace repair bill.
 Winterizing your home is an annual ritual..
-Combined, these push prices notably above the national average.
+The net effect puts pricing near the national midpoint.

 Practical Advice for St. Paul